Mohammad Hussain Sarahang: Death

 Upon his last trip to India in 1982, Sarahang fell ill and was hospitalized and ordered not to sing and to keep his talking to a minimum.
 Sarahang told his doctors he was feeling homesick and he would get better if he went back to Afghanistan.
 He returned to Afghanistan but disregarded the orders of his doctors and continued his performance.
 In 1983 he became ill again and was hospitalized in Kabul where he died from a heart attack.

+The Afghan Ministry of Information and Culture has commemorated his death in later years on the date of June 12.
+It commemorated the 39th anniversary of his death on that day in 2021 and mentions his age was 65, which would imply that Sarahang was born circa 1917 and his death year was 1982.

+His son Eltaf Hussain Sarahang, is also a ghazal performer.